Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ASo thank you again for listening and to play us out, we have got the one and only Kael Dean, who of course wrote Shipshape in Bristol Fashion, the podcast's theme tune.

-Speaker AHe sang at the Real Ale and Shanty Festival and this is a recording of him singing with us being his backing singers.
+Speaker AHe sang at the Real Ale and Shanti Festival and this is a recording of him singing with us being his backing singers.